 For the purposes of this discussion, the study of violence encompasses a three-level social-ecological model.
-This model (Figure 1-1) considers the interplay between individual, familial, and community influences experienced by a person.
+This model (Figure 1-2) considers the interplay between individual, familial, and community influences experienced by a person.
 In addressing the sources of violence, we can look to these three influences, although the individual and familial influences are viewed as the most prominent contributors.
 According to the office of Juvenile Justice Programs (Loeber, 2003), the most important risk factors for delinquency and violence stem from individual and family influences, which include genetics and the child's environment.
 This is not to dismiss community influences; however, having quality individual characteristics and positive familial relationships will compensate for harmful community influences.
-This chapter focuses on individual

-FIGURE 1-1 Influences of Violence
+FIGURE 1-2 Influences of Violence